scylladb/scylladb/docs/dev/describe_schema.md

            :| SUPERUSER '=' `boolean`
 ```

-Performing that query will result in creating a new role whose salted hash stored in the database is exactly the same as the one provided by the user.
+Performing that query will result in creating a new role whose hashed password stored in the database is exactly the same as the one provided by the user.
 If the specified role already exists, the query will fail and no side effect will be observed—in short, we follow the semantics of the "normal" version of `CREATE ROLE`.

 The user executing that statement is required to be a superuser.